 1 1/2 pounds of ricotta cheese1 tablespoon flour (heaping if using the 2 lbs)

 1 cup vanilla sugar**

 Preheat oven 350 degrees.
 Combine the ricotta and flour in a small bowl.
 In a medium size bowl beat the eggs well.

 Add the sugar and vanilla gradually and continue beating until smooth.
 Now add the ricotta mixture and beat well again.
 Pour into prepared pie crust.

 Sprinkle the 1/2 teaspoon of cinnamon over the top of pie and swirl with a sharp knife to make a design.
 Bake for approximately 45 minutes.
 Enjoy!

 Nana’s Cookie Crust

-Cut in half or use as much as u need for the pie crust and save the rest for cookies.
-Rolling between 2 sheets of wax paper is neat and quick, no need to flour anything!
-Place in Nana's Cookie Crust.
-Enjoy!
+Cut in half or use as much as you need for the pie crust and save the rest for cookies for snacking!